elidoran/node-buffed/README.md

 // 4a. get instance from function (like 1a)
 var buffed = require('buffed')(buffer)

-// 4b. use event to get full string from it buffed.on('finish', function() {
+// 4b. use event to get full buffer from it buffed.on('finish', function() {
   console.log('collected buffers:',sink.buffers)
   console.log('as single buffer:', sink.combine())